 With all the changes to people’s living and working patterns during the pandemic, and the increasing adoption of new ways of listening such as smart speakers, the radio sector has responded skilfully, playing to its strength as a ‘one-to-one’ medium.
 Many stations revised their ways of operating, with programme presenters broadcasting live from home.

 So how did the aforementioned local NI stations fare in the big picture of all radio listening?
 Their combined share of total hours was 58%, the same as last time pre-Covid, from which we can tell that in the midst of the turmoil they held the attention and loyalty of their listeners.

-*RAJAR is compiled by Ipsos-MORI.
+*RAJAR is compiled by Ipsos-MORI

-The national picture from Matt Deegan:
+The national scene from Matt Deegan: